afamiliar/ambra-code/README.md

 # Ambra code
 The included scripts are intended for downloading imaging (radiology) studies from the Ambra Health platform, utilizing the Ambra SDK which calls the Ambra API.
+Requires the user to have download permissions for the bucket.

 ### Scripts